 #3 Price Action Technique

-Price Action Technique is widely used in Trading.
+The price Action Technique is widely used in Trading.
 Price action means Price + Action.
-In the Price action Technique Traders only Focus on Price and Volume help of Support & Resistance, Trend line, Demand & Supply Zone. etc. No Indicators Use in Price Action Trading.
+In the Price action Technique Traders only Focus on Price and Volume help of Support & Resistance, Trend line, and Demand & Supply Zone. etc. No Indicators Use in Price Action Trading.

 Importance of Technical Analysis